boneseva/NLP_project_2021/README.md

 ## TL;DR I just want to get the metrics:

-* Download the translated files from https://drive.google.com/file/d/10q0vKenMVS5cxNHhXYnNaz9AUjyiIQRt/view?usp=sharing and unzip it into the folder data.
+1) Download the translated files from https://drive.google.com/file/d/10q0vKenMVS5cxNHhXYnNaz9AUjyiIQRt/view?usp=sharing and unzip it into the folder `data`.
-* Download and unzip (and untar) all files from the assistant dataset (https://unilj-my.sharepoint.com/:f:/g/personal/slavkozitnik_fri1_uni-lj_si/EtOvwH2ldEdJhL9i-fMJj_kBPxzAp_6h6151GuvEsSILzw?e=TJ0a1F) into data/asistent-testset.
+2) Download and unzip (and untar) all files from the assistant dataset (https://unilj-my.sharepoint.com/:f:/g/personal/slavkozitnik_fri1_uni-lj_si/EtOvwH2ldEdJhL9i-fMJj_kBPxzAp_6h6151GuvEsSILzw?e=TJ0a1F) into `data/asistent-testset`.

-* The folder structure should look like this:
+   The folder structure should look like this:

     📦NLP_project_2021
       ┣ 📂fairseq_extension